reficio/soap-ws/README.md

 * communication and message handling purely in the XML format
 * basic authentication and SSL support
-* proxy with basic authenticationsupport
+* proxy with basic authentication support
 * proper SOAPAction support in both SOAP versions

 ### License